Egyptian Desert Land Law: Principles of the Desert Land Law

 Foreign partners and shareholders may be involved, provided Egyptians own at least 51% of the capital.
-However, upon liquidation of the company, the land must revert to Egyptians.
+However, upon liquidation of the company, the land must revert to the Egyptians.
 The lease of desert land for more than a period of 50 years shall also be considered to be ownership under Law 143.

 Although companies formed under the Investment Law No. 8/1997 do not require Egyptian participation, companies that undertake projects over desert land must be owned in their majority by Egyptians.
 According to the law 55 of 1988, the President of the Republic may decide to treat Arab nationals as Egyptian nationals for purposes of this law.